Isabella-Mitchell/gather-recipe-website/README.md

 ## Error Handling

-- If there is an error, e.g. the recipe id in the page URL is changed, then the user will be redirected back to the Find Recipes page.
+- In most instances if there is an error, e.g. the recipe id in the page URL is changed, then the user will be redirected back to the Find Recipes page.
 Logged-out-users will be directed to the log in page, as they cannot access the Find Recipes page.

+- There is an unresolved bug if the page URL is changed on the edit or delete Cuisine page, then the Execption clause will not trigger.
+See the unresolved bug section.

 - If the user's session cookie deleted, then they will be logged out and unable to access logged-in features.